ameowlia/Intro-to-Whiteboarding/README.md

+Hi Emilia I volunteer to give the lecture on recursion on Sept 2

 # Intro to Algorithms and Whiteboarding
 #### (Almost) every Wednesday 6:30pm - 8:00pm at DBC SF
 - [All Powerpoints and Videos](https://github.com/adowns01/Intro-to-Whiteboarding-DBC/blob/master/powerpoint_links.md)